1. Some key results

 - new resources:

-- 9 new teacher resources for secondary students – 86 in total
+- 9 new teacher resources for secondary students – 95 in total.

-- 14 new resources for primary schools – 53 in total
+- 8 new resources for primary schools – 61 in total.

-- Freya Blackwood, Ann James and Gregg Dreise commissioned to create colouring sheets for the Reading Australia illustrator gallery
+- Grace Fielding and Leigh Hobbs commissioned to create colouring sheets for the Reading Australia illustrator gallery.

-- partnership with the Garret podcast to include podcast interviews with Reading Australia authors and illustrators on the site
+- partnership with The Garret podcast to include podcast interviews with Reading Australia authors and illustrators on the site.
+Nine published to date.

 - conference participation: